RechaelLop/RechaelLop/README.md

 🎓 Postgraduate in **Cloud Data Management** from Conestoga College
 💻 Strong background in **Cloud Platforms, DevOps**, and **Full Stack Development**
-📊 Web Developer and Opreations Analyst at iHelp International
+📊 Web & Cloud Applications Developer at iHelp International
 🛠️ Builder of cloud-native application, ML Application, AI Agents, and many more
 🚀 Passionate about automating workflows, visualizing insights & scaling apps